 BigQuery has two different mechanisms for querying external data:

-External tables can be temporary or permanent.
-A permanent external table is contained inside a dataset, and you manage it in the same way that you manage a standard BigQuery table.
-For example, you can view the table properties, set access controls, and so forth.
-You can query the table and join it with other tables.
+These tables can be temporary or permanent.
+Permanent BigLake and external tables are contained inside a dataset, and you manage them in the same way that you manage a standard BigQuery table.
+For example, you can view the table's properties, set access controls, and so forth.
+You can query these tables and join them with other tables.

-You can use external tables with the following data sources:
+You can use BigLake tables and external tables with the following data sources:

 A federated query is a way to send a query statement to an external database and get the result back as a temporary table.
 Federated queries use the BigQuery Connection API to establish a connection with the external database.
 In your standard SQL query, you use the

 EXTERNAL_QUERYfunction to send a query statement to the external database, using that database's SQL dialect.
-The results are converted to BigQuery standard SQL data types.
+The results are converted to Google Standard SQL data types.

 You can use federated queries with the following external databases: